De Finetti theorems for easy quantum groups: Finite quantum invariant sequences

-\item Suppose that $\mc B$ and $x_1,\dotsc,x_n$ generate a commutative algebra. \begin{enumerate} \item If $x_1,\dotsc,x_n$ are conditionally independent and identically distributed given $\mc B$, then the sequence is $S_n$-invariant. \item If $x_1,\dotsc,x_n$ are conditionally independent and identically distributed given $\mc B$, and have even distributions with respect to $E$, then the sequence is $H_n$-invariant. \item If $x_1,\dotsc,x_n$ are conditionally independent and identically distributed given $\mc B$, and have Gaussian distributions with respect to $E$, then the sequence is $B_n$-invariant. \item If $x_1,\dotsc,x_n$ are conditionally independent and identically distributed given $\mc B$, and have centered Gaussian distributions with respect to $E$, then the sequence is $O_n$-invariant. \end{enumerate} \end{enumerate}
+\item[(3)] Suppose that $\mc B$ and $x_1,\dotsc,x_n$ generate a commutative algebra. \begin{longlist}[(b)] \item[(a)] If $x_1,\dotsc,x_n$ are conditionally independent and identically distributed given~$\mc B$, then the sequence is $S_n$-invariant. \item[(b)] If $x_1,\dotsc,x_n$ are conditionally independent and identically distributed given~$\mc B$, and have even distributions with respect to $E$, then the sequence is $H_n$-invariant. \item[(c)] If $x_1,\dotsc,x_n$ are conditionally independent and identically distributed given~$\mc B$, and have Gaussian distributions with respect to $E$, then the sequence is $B_n$-invariant. \item[(d)] If $x_1,\dotsc,x_n$ are conditionally independent and identically distributed given~$\mc B$, and have centered Gaussian distributions with respect to $E$, then the sequence is $O_n$-invariant. \end{longlist} \end{enumerate} \end{proposition}